jepugs/emul8/README.md

 as an interpreter running on an RCA CDP1802 8-bit microcontroller.
 Because of its simplicity, it was later widely emulated on a variety of platforms.

+A lot of CHIP-8 programs can be downloaded from <http://chip8.com>.
+(Download the "Chip-8 Program Pack").

 The Emulator
 ------------